deliveroo/deliveroo.engineering/_guidelines/redis.md

 reading and writing certain keys from a given server, based on a hash of the key.
 This is built into Redis clients and has even [better support](http://redis.io/topics/cluster-tutorial) in Redis 3.
-Splitting large datasets into multiple keys means they can easily be sharded across a cluster, when we need to, without major refactoring.
+Splitting large datasets into multiple keys (partitions) means they can easily be sharded across a cluster, when we need to, without major refactoring.

-Sharding should be considered afor any data structure that exceeds a few thousand entries (lists, sets, etc), and is likely to grow as time passes or the business grows.
+Partitioning should be considered afor any data structure that exceeds a few thousand entries (lists, sets, etc), and is likely to grow as time passes or the business grows.